 It may be possible to access recruits by emailing existing customers, posting a request for participants on your website or social media, or having account managers, sales people, or customer service reps make direct requests—just be mindful not to inundate your valued customers with too many requests for input, and don’t forget to make it clear what’s in it for them.

-In some cases you may not need to offer financial incentives to your own customers.
+In some cases you may not need to offer monetary incentives to your own customers.
 Instead, consider emphasizing how much their feedback will improve the product that they’re already using or offering early access to the new feature.

 Non-users are an excellent resource if you want to understand the people who might benefit from your product if your product isn’t on the market yet.
 They also tend to be useful for identifying usability issues that people familiar with the product may have already overcome.